 Additionally, think about the type of platform supplier with whom you’d like to partner.
 Do you want to be able to influence development priorities or are you happy to let another company take the reins?

-The short answer is, yes you can.
-The advantage of owning your own technology is that you have the freedom to innovate, differentiate from the competition and create a flexible product that works specifically for your operation.
+It is possible to develop your own bookmaker platform.
+The advantage of building and owning your own technology is that you have the freedom to innovate, differentiate from the competition, and create a flexible product that works specifically for your operation.
 That being said, the major downside to building your own sportsbook platform from scratch is that it will take a lot of time, be very expensive, and also carries a great deal of risk.

 TCS makes it easy for you to research and compare premium and reputable sportsbook platform suppliers with our comprehensive sports betting platform reviews.